 • Standardised Tests (IELTS, GMAT)

-Accreditation: Graduating from an internationally recognized degree definitely adds value to your profile and helps find a good job overseas post course completion.
+Accreditation: Graduating with an internationally recognized degree definitely adds value to your profile and helps find a good job overseas post-course completion.
 The University which belongs to at least one of the three main international accreditations: Association to Advance Collegiate Schools of Business (AACSB), European Quality Improvement System (EQUIS), and Association of MBAs (AMBA), will ensure the credibility of your degree.